canstar

 How can I get a mental health care plan?

-You will need to visit your GP of choice, who will discuss your symptoms and formally assess whether you have a mental health condition.
+You'll need to visit your GP of choice, who will discuss your symptoms and formally assess whether you have a mental health condition.
 This assessment will usually involve a questionnaire to fill out, and potentially create a mental health care plan for you.
 It can take longer than a regular consultation, so Queensland Health suggests booking a longer appointment.

 Your GP will ask you about the symptoms you’re experiencing and about how you have been feeling, which can help them make an appropriate diagnosis before designing a personalised mental health care plan.
-Your doctor may outline their suggested treatments, including a referral to an allied mental health professional, who may be either recommended by them or someone of your choice.
+Your doctor may outline their suggested treatments, including a referral to an allied mental health professional, who may be either recommended by them or be someone of your choice.

 What does a mental health care plan cover?